For trout fishing, the Alton Baker Canoe Canal in the heart of Eugene is the epitome of convenient and consistent.

 That said, the largest numbers of trout are stocked in the wide areas at the lower end of the park, just off Day Island Road (exit off Country Club Road).

 There is lots of parking and tons of bank access here.
-There also will be lots of other anglers and other people there.
+There also will be lots of other anglers and other people there during the stocking season.

 For those wanting to branch out, ODFW fish biologist Jeff Ziller suggested trying the pond (sometimes known as the radio tower pond) near the canal’s midpoint, just south of the BMX track and Leo Harris Parkway.